 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 Air travel can be stressful.
-Throw a toddler with a mind of their own into the mix, and you have a recipe for disaster.
+Throw a toddler into the mix, and you have a recipe for disaster.
 But, it doesn’t have to be difficult to fly with little ones.
-I see many parents in airports who make it harder than it has to be.
+I see many parents who make it harder than it has to be.
 With some advance planning and a well-stocked bag, you and your munchkin can soar with confidence.
-Here are some common mistakes people make when flying with toddlers that you will want to avoid.
+Here are some common mistakes people make when flying with toddlers to avoid.

 Mistake #1: Not Burning Off Energy

-Toddlers have a seemingly endless amount of energy.
+Toddlers have an endless amount of energy.
 Traveling doesn’t change this.
-And no one wants to be stuck on a plane for three hours with a 4-year-old who’s bouncing off the walls.
+And no one wants to be stuck on a plane with a 4-year-old who’s bouncing off the walls.
 To avoid this, use the time waiting in the airport to burn off some of that excess energy.
 Take your child for a walk.
-Or, find an out-of-the-way corner and let your little energizer bunny dance, jump, and spin around.
-This is what I call “getting the wiggles out.”
-The more wiggles your child gets out before boarding, the smoother your flight will be.
-Burning off energy beforehand will not only allow your toddler to be able to sit still longer, but it will help them feel less confined once on the plane.
+Or, find an out-of-the-way corner and let your little energizer bunny “get their wiggles out” by dancing, jumping, and spinning around.
+The more energy your child burns before boarding, the smoother your flight will be.
+This will not only allow your toddler to be able to sit still longer, but it will help them feel less confined once on the plane.